grpc/grpc.io/content/docs/languages/go/quickstart.md

 ### What's next

-- Read a full explanation of how gRPC works in [What is gRPC?](/docs/guides/) and [gRPC Concepts](/docs/guides/concepts/).
+- Read a full explanation of how gRPC works in [Introduction to gRPC](/docs/what-is-grpc/introduction) and [gRPC Concepts](/docs/guides/concepts/).
 - Work through a more detailed tutorial in [gRPC Basics: Go](/docs/tutorials/basic/go/).
 - Explore the gRPC Go core API in its [reference